 SAU Tech supports a tutoring program for students who need individual assistance.
-Tutoring is available through the library that is located east of the Administration Building and through Upswing.
+Tutoring is available in the Student Success Center and through Upswing.
 For more information, call the library at 1.870.574.4518.

 VISITOR INFORMATION

 SAU Tech welcomes visitors to its campus and urges prospective students to visit SAU Tech and take a tour of all facilities.
 Visitors may contact the Student Life Office at 1.870.574.4458 to schedule an appointment for an on-campus tour.
 Visits Monday through Thursday 8:00 am to 4:30 pm are encouraged.